jdelaude/rho-aias/docs/ARCHITECTURE.md

 ### 3.1 The Site Adapter (`/src/content/adapter/`)

 This module is the sensory organ of the system with read-only access to the host webpage's DOM.
-Its sole purpose is to observe the page, parse conversations, and translate them into a clean, abstract format, completely insulating the rest of the system from the brittleness of the web.

 - **Purpose:** To observe the DOM, parse conversational turns, and emit a standardized data object.
 - **Inputs:** The `window.document` object of the host page.